Retirement Guide

 WRS Limits

 While collecting your WRS pension, there are also restrictions in the amount of hours you can work when you return to a WRS employer (such as MMSD, MSCR, Madison College, UW Madison, etc.).
 You are restricted to working less than 880 hours per WRS employer within a 12 month rolling period of time.
 When calculating the 880 hours, the first 12 months is measured from your first pay check date to 12 months later.
 At that time, WRS will look at your hours worked to see if you are under 880 hours.
-If you are under than your calendar becomes a rolling 12 months.
-This means that the newest pay check hours are added to the total and the oldest are subtracted.
+If you are under, then your calendar becomes a rolling 12 months.
+This means that the newest paycheck hours are added to the total and the oldest are subtracted.

 Check Date | Hours | ||